BarRaiser

 Conclusion

-The New York City AEDT law aims to promote transparency and fairness in AI-powered hiring processes.
-HR professionals can ensure compliance by using the checklist provided and seeking expert guidance when needed.
-By taking appropriate actions, companies can mitigate bias and create a more inclusive and equitable hiring environment.
+The New York City AEDT law promotes transparency and fairness in AI-powered hiring processes.
+HR professionals can ensure compliance by using the checklist and seeking expert guidance.
+Companies can mitigate bias and create a more inclusive and equitable hiring environment by taking appropriate actions.

 Read more about BarRaiser’s view on AI in hiring tools and if BarRaiser comes under the purview of the AEDT law.

-[The article is intended to provide readers practical information about the law and expectations from them.
-This is not a legal advice and readers are advised to refer to a legal expert for accurate interpretation and compliance of the law]
+[The article is intended to provide readers with practical information about the law and expectations from them.
+This is not legal advice, and readers are advised to refer to a legal expert for accurate interpretation and compliance with the law]

 Experience smarter interviewing with us